boots-edu/textbook/source/original/week6.md

 <span style="color:#D4D4D4">\}</span>

 In general\, you should return the most generic \(i\.e\. superclass\) type possible to make your method generic\.
-There are ways to look and see what class we  _actually_  are\, but if we are calling overridden methods that exist in the superclass\, we don’t need to worry about that\.
+There are ways to look and see what class we  _actually_  are\, but if we are calling overridden methods that exist in the superclass\, we don't need to worry about that\.
 We just use it\.

 Brute Force Search